keithwalsh/react-markdown-table-ts/README.md

 | `'light'` theme                          | `'dark'` theme                          |

 ## Overview
 This library provides a React component for generating and displaying formatted Markdown tables with syntax highlighting.
 The core component is `MarkdownTable` which converts 2D array data into properly formatted Markdown table syntax.
-Vertical consistency of pipe delimiters (|) comes from calculating the maximum width needed for each column, padding cell content based on alignment type, then joining cells with pipe characters.
 Columns of variable width maintain consistent spacing across all rows, ensuring vertical alignment of delimiters.
 For syntax highlighting and line numbering, Prism.js is utilized within the `<pre>` HTML element, which is used to display preformatted text.

 ## API
 ```typescript